HOW DO I KNOW IF I NEED THERAPY?

 Humanist, atheists, and nature-based faith philosophies

-I am aware that it is not your responsibility to educate me about certain life experiences and/or identities,
+We are aware that it is not your responsibility to educate us about certain life experiences and/or identities,

-and I am committed to actively doing my part to address how power and differences in identities in the
+and we am committed to actively doing our part to address how power and differences in identities in the

 therapy room can affect our relationship.
 Shared lived experience isn’t always required for us to

 ‘connect’ and work together, but some people find it to be more helpful for them.
-If I feel that it
+If we feel that it

-would be better for you clinically to work with someone with a shared lived experience, I will do
+would be better for you clinically to work with someone with a shared lived experience, we will do

 WHAT THE HECK IS EMDR?